With 13 countries and 4.3 billion people, the Asia-Pacific (APAC) region presents a huge opportunity for merchants to scale their business.

 While online retail sales in APAC are expected to reach USD 2.8 trillion in 2025, the region also has the world's highest cart abandonment rate at nearly 80%.
 Eight out of 10 APAC shoppers fail to complete their online purchases for many reasons, such as preferring to shop on their mobile phones instead of their computers, abandoning the checkout when processes get too complicated, and even varying internet speeds.

-One way of helping customers to complete their purchase is by offering localized payments.
+One way of helping customers to complete their purchase is by offering localised payments.
 This means offering the preferred payment method in each market.
 For example, you could offer Alipay in China, Paypay in Japan, or Kakao Pay in South Korea.
 This way, customers can complete their purchase on their preferred device, enjoy simplified transactions, and complete the checkout process faster.

 Despite that, merchants entering the APAC market tend to ignore the advantages of local payment methods.
 Data shows that while e-wallets accounted for 69% of all e-commerce transactions in the region, 29% of non-APAC merchants selling to the market still believe that local shoppers prefer global debit card schemes.